Open-Source-Drilling-Community/drillbotics-guidelines/docs/2024/group-a.md

+---
+title: Group A — 2024 Guidelines (Archive)
+description: Archived copy of the 2023–2024 Drillbotics Group A guidelines.
+See Competition and Tracks for current rules.
+tags:
+  - archive
+  - 2024
+  - group-a
+---

 !!! info "Archive: 2024"
     This page preserves the original 2024 guidelines content as‑is for historical reference.
 For the current rules, see the pages under "Competition" and "Tracks".